neymenaltas/gift/README.md

 ## Multiple Product Search

 You can use the Product Id(s)'s input field for multiple search adding comma between product codes.
-Alternatively you can search from Url directly like that "http://localhost:3000/{productCode1},{productCode12}"
+Alternatively you can search from url directly like that "http://localhost:3000/{productCode1},{productCode2}"

 ## Use Case